 More information about Austria is available on the Austria Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Austria is a free and stable democracy with a social market economy.
 As heir to the Habsburg monarchy’s historic links to eastern and southeastern Europe, Austria sees a role for itself in helping countries in these regions integrate successfully into the European Union.
-The United States and Austria share many common values and common perspectives, including a support for human rights and the rule of law and a shared vision of peace and freedom for all.
-The two countries are bound together through myriad people-to-people contacts in business, the arts, scholarship, recreation, and a host of other exchanges.
+The United States and Austria share many common values and perspectives, including a support for human rights and the rule of law and a shared vision of peace and freedom for all.
+The two countries are bound together through myriad people-to-people contacts in business and entrepreneurship, the arts, education, and a host of other exchanges.